Client/Builder/Developer: Formation Development Group, LLC

 Density: 1 Bed per 1,200 SF / 174 Beds

 Site grading, buildings, driveways, and stormwater management facilities were designed to avoid impacting surrounding specimen trees, wetland and stream valley buffers.
 The entrance road alignment and grading saved two massive trees, a White Oak and Ash, which served to screen the building from nearby road traffic and to emphasize the forest setting.
-The rear of the building faced a mature forest requiring a retaining wall up to 13’ high to create a terrace for an Alzheimer’s garden with a view out over the wall.
+The rear of the building faced a mature forest requiring a retaining wall up to 13’ high to create a terrace for an Alzheimer’s garden with a wide open view out over the wall.
 The garden was planted with distinctive, colorful plants intended to stimulate the mind and create a memorable experience.